jcolag/entropy-arbitrage/2025-03-20-starship-mine.md

  > **DEVOR**: What are you doing?

-You might recognize Devor as [Tim Russ](https://en.wikipedia.org/wiki/Tim_Russ), who'll soon land the role of Tuvok on **Voyager** for its run.
+You might recognize Devor as {% wiki Tim_Russ|Tim Russ|en %}, who'll soon land the role of Tuvok on **Voyager** for its run.

  > **KIROS**: This is Kiros.

-When you actually see her, rather than the voice-over, you might recognize Kiros as [Pat Tallman](https://en.wikipedia.org/wiki/Patricia_Tallman), who has shown up on the periphery of the show---and will continue to do so in the franchise---for a while, both as a stunt double and background actor, but will soon take the role of Lyta Alexander on competing franchise **Babylon 5**.
+When you actually see her, rather than the voice-over, you might recognize Kiros as {% wiki Patricia_Tallman|Pat Tallman|en %}, who has shown up on the periphery of the show---and will continue to do so in the franchise---for a while, both as a stunt double and background actor, but will soon take the role of Lyta Alexander on competing franchise **Babylon 5**.

  > **PICARD**: My name is Mot.
 I'm the barber.